 Narrow streets run past the Courtyard of Silence, where teenage nuns lived during their first year, and the Cloister of Oranges, where nuns decorated their rooms with lace sheets, silk curtains, and antique furnishings.
-Though about 400 nuns once lived here, fewer than 30 do today.
-Admission includes a one-hour guided tour (tip S/10–S/20) in English.
+Though it once housed about 400 nuns, fewer than 30 call it home today.
+Admission includes a one-hour guided tour (tip S/15–S/20) in English.
 Afterward, head to the cafeteria for the nuns' famous torta de naranja (orange cake), pastries, and tea.
 There are night tours on Tuesday and Thursday, but check the times before you go, as they sometimes change.

 The tour was fascinating, though a bit unnerving to realize that there are still nuns living behind those walls who have chosen to forever separate themselves from human contact.
 An enlightening and thought-provoking tour.